Docker-Daze/itu-minitwit/report/report.md

 #### Logging

-For logging, our application uses Serilog as the API to collect log data.
+For logging, our application uses Serilog to collect log data.
-This data is then transferred into the Elastic Stack, which consists of Logstash, Elasticsearch, and Kibana—all used to process, query, and display the logging data.
+This data is then transferred into the ELK Stack, which consists of Logstash, Elasticsearch, and Kibana — all used to process, query, and display the logging data.
-This setup is hidden behind Nginx, which acts as a reverse proxy and serves as an authentication layer between the user and Kibana (a data visualization and exploration tool).
+This setup is hidden behind Nginx, which acts as a reverse proxy and serves as an authentication layer between the user and Kibana.

 For elasticsearch "209.38.112.21:8080" use "admin" "admin" to login and access logs.